OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The founder of this charming stroopwafel stand honed his waffle-making skills in Gouda, having learned a secret recipe from one of the city’s leading bakers.
-Since then, he has continued to use this mysterious recipe to create authentic Gouda-style waffles alongside other members of his family inside a charming old-school food truck located in Amsterdam’s famed Albert Cuyp Markt.
-Known as Original Stroopwafels, due to its adherence to time-honoured methods, this truck bakes and serves waffles straight from the grill.
-These gooey, delicious treats only cost €1.50 and can be bought in stacks of 10, which are packaged inside decorative cookie tins.
+The founder of this charming stroopwafel stand honed his skills in the city of Gouda, south of Amsterdam, having gleaned a secret recipe from one of the city’s leading bakers.
+He still uses this mystery formula to create authentic Gouda-style waffles, working with his family out of an old-school food truck in Amsterdam’s famed Albert Cuypmarkt.
+Rudi’s Original Stroopwafels, where time-honoured methods are strictly observed, serves these gooey, delicious treats straight from the grill.
+They also come in stacks of 10 or packaged up in decorative cookie tins.

 Unlike more traditional stroopwafel vendors, van Wonderen Stroopwafels experiments with its recipes and mixes things up while serving extra chunky toppings.
 You can choose between several options or create one with additional layers of chocolate, marshmallow and candy.
 There’s every excuse to stop by regularly – the store is about 100m (328ft) from the floating flower market on Kalverstraat, one of Amsterdam’s most popular shopping streets.

 Stach has more than 10 locations in Amsterdam, selling everything from freshly baked bread to trendy imported soft drinks, such as Club-Mate.
 This small, deli-style grocery store stocks an impressive selection of well-crafted desserts and presents its stroopwafels alongside cookies of a similar size.
 You can buy its stroopwafels in stacks of 10; they go perfectly with fresh coffee.
 Stach also offers other delicious baked goods and lunches.